lasanthagithub/Tic-Tac-Toe-game/README.md

 # Play Tic Tac Toe!!!

-## Program development and executable
+## The program development and executables
 This game is written in C#/Visual Studio 2017 combination and runs in Windows 10.
-To build the program open the solution file (TicTackToeForm.sln) in Visual Studio 2017 and Run the project in Debug mode.
-This process creates executable file (TicTackToeForm.exe).
+To build the program, open the solution file (TicTackToeForm.sln) in Visual Studio 2017 and Run the project in Debug mode.
+This process creates an executable file (TicTackToeForm.exe) that can execute in Windows environment.

-To run the game, please execute the TicTackToeForm.exe executable.
+To run the game, please double click the TicTackToeForm.exe executable.

-## Introduction to play the game
+## How to play the game?

 This game is designed for two persons to play, 'X' and 'O'.